astronomer/docs/learn/task-groups.md

 Airflow [task groups](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/dags.html#taskgroups) are a tool to organize tasks into groups within your DAGs.
 Using task groups allows you to:

 - Organize complicated DAGs, visually grouping tasks that belong together in the Airflow UI **Grid View** and **Graph View**.
-- Apply `default_args` to sets of tasks, instead of at the [DAG level](dags.md#dag-parameters).
+- Apply `default_args` to sets of tasks, instead of at the DAG level using [DAG parameters](dags.md#dag-parameters).
 - [Dynamically map](dynamic-tasks.md) over groups of tasks, enabling complex dynamic patterns.
 - Turn task patterns into modules that can be reused across DAGs or Airflow instances.

 In this guide, you'll learn how to create and use task groups in your DAGs.
-You can find many example DAGs using task groups in [this repository](https://github.com/astronomer/webinar-task-groups).
+You can find many example DAGs using task groups on the [Astronomer GitHub](https://github.com/astronomer/webinar-task-groups).

 ![Task group intro gif](/img/guides/task-groups_intro_task_group_gif.gif)